aidentothe/trackpad-test/README.md

-# Trackpad Pressure Logger
+# Trackpad Audio Grid

-A macOS application that logs trackpad location and pressure data to the terminal.
+A macOS application that creates an interactive audio grid controlled by trackpad location and pressure.

 ## Requirements